 Feedback from participants and a real willingness from teams to get involved has been hugely promising for Julie and her team.
 One service user commented that the therapy has enabled them to see ‘the humanness of people’, and another said it helped them to better accept their relationship with staff members by helping them view the situation as ‘we are the same but we are different’.

 ‘There is a need for this way of working,’ says Julie.
-‘People have attended, they have shown that they liked it and found it valuable, so now we have got to do everything we can to keep the project running.’
+‘People have attended, they have shown that they liked it and found it valuable, The project embodies the co-production model of working, as every workshop is run by a service user Tree of Life facilitator and a ward psychologist.”

 Without support from donations, service users at South London and Maudsley would have far less access to innovative extra services like this.
 Get involved today and help support life-changing projects at SLaM.